What Is Franchising?

 Step 1: Document The Business Model For A Franchise

 Step one for franchising your business is documenting your entire business model.
 This is a lot harder than it sounds.
-When you’ve been running a business for a long time, the day-to-day routine comes very naturally to you.
+When you’ve been running a business for a long time, the day-to-day routine comes naturally to you.
 It’s almost like muscle memory.
-Rather than approaching tasks step-by-step, you just rely on your experience and intuition to make the right decision.
+Rather than approaching tasks step-by-step, you rely on your experience and intuition to make the right decision.

 Franchisees, however, won’t have your experience and intuition.
-For this reason, you need to write down how you manage every aspect of your business, from ordering materials to monitoring cash flow to dealing with customers.
+For this reason, you must write down how you manage every aspect of your business, from ordering materials to monitoring cash flow to dealing with customers.
 You cannot assume that anything you do is “common sense” or leave out even the most minute details of your management tactics.

 Franchisees are essentially your students